Philosophy

 Frequently Asked Questions about Co-oping

-What is co-oping?
+What is co-oping ?

 Co-oping is when one parent attends school with their child and helps out during that school day.
-Most of the time you are at school co-oping, you are participating in activities with your child and other children.
+Most of the time when you are at school co-oping, you are participating in activities with your child and other children.

 One parent co-ops with their child.
 Some families alternate which parent co-ops throughout the year so that both parents have the opportunity to be at school with their child.
 We ask that no younger siblings, except for infants, be brought to school on co-op days.

-How often will I co-op?
+How often will I co-op ?

-Is co-oping teaching?
+Is co-oping teaching ?

-How strict are the requirements of co-oping?
+How strict are the requirements of co-oping ?

-How do Family Cooperative Preschool parents feel about co-oping?
+How do Family Cooperative Preschool parents feel about co-oping ?

 “I am a better parent to my children because of what I have learned from the teachers and for that, I am extremely grateful.”